 This living room in Wandsworth by Suna Interior Design is the perfect combination of quirky and inviting.
 This space is all about the mood, with dark, rich tones and individually selected pieces that make a real statement.
 The collectable model of Battersea Powerstation and the artworks reference the locale: Wandsworth.
 The combination of textures such as the concrete coffee table, leather sofa and soft velvet punch-button chair create an edgy juxtaposition.
 While the palette of blue, tan leather, grey and black is striking and sophisticated with an urban, metropolitan feel.

-When styling your living room it’s easy to get carried away with trends that can be difficult to maintain.
-The important thing is to remember how you use that space on a daily basis.
+When styling your living room, it’s easy to get carried away with trends that can be difficult to maintain.
+The important thing to remember is how you use that space on a daily basis.
 This example is particularly exciting because it creates a fun and vibrant, yet cosy atmosphere.
-Personally, my living room is the hub of my home and with three small children running around, it needs to be as child friendly as possible.
-This room manages that while still looking contemporary and packed full of character – the ideal room for a lively family – with just enough colour without looking over the top.
+Personally, my living room is the hub of my home and with three small children running around, it needs to be as child-friendly as possible.
+This room manages that, while still looking contemporary and packed full of character – the ideal room for a lively family – with just enough colour without looking over the top.
 Image Credit

-I’m a huge fan of seeing lots of colour and personality in the home and this space certainly has that.
+I’m a huge fan of seeing lots of colour and personality in the home, and this space certainly has that.
 The room uses wonderful bright, bold colours which have been added via accent accessories.
-You’ll notice the walls and furniture have been kept to muted tones so that in the future the colour scheme can easily be replaced using different accent pieces.
+You’ll notice the walls and furniture have been kept to muted tones so that in the future, the colour scheme can easily be replaced using different accent pieces.
 Lighting is one of the most important features in a living room as the space is used for a variety of tasks.
 This space has several different sources of lighting which will work to create a wonderful ambience on dark nights.
 Image Credit

 I love colour so it’s no surprise that this would be my perfect living room.
-Natural light flooding in combined with white walls makes it the perfect blank canvas to decorate around it.
+Natural light flooding in, combined with white walls makes it the perfect blank canvas to decorate around.
 The pink and yellow accessories really dress the living room and give it a very feminine look, it’s luxurious yet comfortable and has a homely feel.
 I love the mixture of textures, the rug, the canvases on the wall, the glossy surfaces and also the shiny metals – they all add to the contemporary feel of the room.
 Image Credit

 Bring nature inside.
 Add a touch of Japanese style to your interior design – it’s all about simplicity and is marked by a refreshing note and deployment of outdoor elements inside.
 Prized for its clean lines and attention to detail, be inspired to give your room character with plants.
 Create a modern greenery in the living room, it keeps the space feeling light and fresh.
-The oversized windows capture the outdoor view and is a particularly powerful statement in a smaller space.
+The oversized windows capture the outdoor view and are a particularly powerful statement in a smaller space.
 Coordinate your living room with clean-lined wood furniture and sleek plants.
 Image Credit, Photo credit: Christina Kayser Onsgaard, Styling: Rikke Graff Juel

 Using self-adhesive wall murals is a great way to get instant impact in your living room.
-These wall murals can be repositioned and don’t leave any residue when removed – perfect for a rented property!
+These wall murals can be repositioned and don’t leave any residue when removed – perfect for a rented property.
 Using elements and colours from your chosen murals in your soft furnishings and accessories will tie the scheme in together.
-Perfect for people looking for an affordable, stylish and tasteful wall decor and easy to change when you want a new look for your living room.
+Perfect for people looking for an affordable, stylish and tasteful wall decor, and easy to change when you want a new look for your living room.
 Image Credit

 Mid-Century Modern Living Rooms